-We’ve built 1,000 turbines of experience into SEA INSTALLER
+We’ve built 1,700 turbines of experience into Sea Installer

-A2SEA’s second-generation wind turbine installation vessel, SEA INSTALLER, is the result of more than a decade of practical experience in the field of offshore wind turbine and foundation installation.
+A2Sea’s second-generation wind turbine installation vessel, Sea Installer, is the result of more than a decade of practical experience in the field of offshore wind turbine and foundation installation.
 It has been designed to operate in the more challenging conditions that encountered further offshore and in deeper water.
-A purpose-built vessel, the SEA INSTALLER is designed to transport and install up to eight 3.6MW turbines.
+A purpose-built vessel, the Sea Installer is designed to transport and install up to eight 4MW turbines or four 8.3MW turbines.
 And, with a reinforced deck as long as a football pitch, she’s made to carry large, heavy loads.

-This brand new vessel is the ideal solution for the next generation of European offshore wind farms.
-SEA INSTALLER’s crane placement and free deck plan are ideally suited to turbine transport and installation.
+This vessel is the ideal solution for the next generation of European offshore wind farms.
+Sea Installer’s crane placement and free deck plan are ideally suited to turbine transport and installation.
 And it is capable of direct feed from component production facilities, eliminating the inefficiency of trans-shipment at local logistics harbours.